burcukolcak/burcukolcak.github.io/_pages/research.md

 Federalism at a Partisan’s Convenience: Public Opinion on Federal Intervention in 2020 Election Policy. (with Katherine T. McCabe).
 2021. <i>Journal of Elections, Public Opinion and Parties</i>. <a style="text-decoration:none" href="https://doi.org/10.1080/17457289.2021.1924741" target = "blank_"> https://doi.org/10.1080/17457289.2021.1924741</a>

-Military Experience and Casualty (In)Sensitivity: Evidence from Congressional Discourse During the Wars in Iraq and Afghanistan. (with Michael R. Kenwick and Sumin Lee) <i>(R&R)</i>.
+Military Experience and Casualty (In)Sensitivity: Evidence from Congressional Discourse During the Wars in Iraq and Afghanistan. (with Michael R. Kenwick and Sumin Lee). <i>(R&R)</i>.

 ### Working Papers